Memo motion

 Memo motion or spaced-shot photography is a tool of time and motion study that analyzes long operations by using a camera.
-It was developed 1946 by Marvin E. Mundel at Purdue University, who was first to save film material while planning studies on kitchen work.
+It was developed 1946 by Marvin E. Mundel at Purdue University.

-Mundel published the method in 1947 with several studies in his textbook Systematic Motion and time study.
-A study showed the following advantages of Memo-Motion in regard to other forms of time and motion study:
+Mundel published the method in 1947 with several studies in his textbook Systematic Motion and time study, showing the following advantages of Memo motion in regard to other forms of time and motion study: